PrsPrsBK/vs-reST-highlight/doc/stacked.rst

    }

-We cannot use local "repository" key
+We can use local "repository" key
 --------------------------------------------------------------------------------

-In the following code block, ``fieldsome`` inside 'dirImage' had never been recognized.
+In the following simplified code block, ``fieldsome`` inside 'dirImage' can be recognized.
-I confirmed that the duplication of name 'fieldsome' did not exist.

 .. code-block:: rst